-- a) they retain or enhance the positive aspects of the character and appearance of the surrounding area; - b) they would not result in unacceptable damage to the local character, environmental quality or residential amenity of established residential areas; - c) they provide a mix of housing to meet the needs of everyone, including a range of dwelling types, sizes and tenures; - d) they maintain and provide useable garden space which is proportionate to the proposed residential development; - e) all buildings are located and orientated to front onto existing and proposed roads; - f) they provide detailed plans of the boundary treatment, including appropriate hedge planting, walls or railings.
-The use of close boarded fencing will be limited to the rear of dwellings where there is no aspect onto a public road; - g) where necessary, adequate provision, is made for local neighbourhood facilities as an integral part of the development; - h) they demonstrate that secure-by-design principles have been applied; and - i) they provide reasonable separation distances from overhead power lines and sub-stations.
+- e) all buildings are located and orientated to front onto existing and proposed roads; - f) they provide detailed plans of the boundary treatment, including appropriate hedge planting, walls or railings.
+The use of close boarded fencing will be limited to the rear of dwellings where there is no aspect onto a public road; - g) where necessary, adequate provision, is made for local neighbourhood facilities as an integral part of the development; - h) they demonstrate that secure-by-design principles have been applied; - i) they provide reasonable separation distances from overhead power lines and sub-stations; and - j) where either: (i) for a development of 20 units or more, or (ii) where the development is within a smaller settlement, a development of 10 units or more; at least 10% of all units are wheelchair standard units.